 By 1962, Hutchinson envisioned another dream: a center devoted to studying cancer, the disease that would later take the life of his brother Fred in 1964.
 With critical help from Washington State’s legendary U.S. Senator Warren Magnuson and the Seattle community, Fred Hutchinson Cancer Research Center opened its first home in Seattle's First Hill neighborhood in 1975.

 The Hutchinson Center quickly became the permanent home to Dr. E. Donnall Thomas, who had spent decades developing an innovative treatment for leukemia and other blood cancers.
 Thomas and his colleagues were working to cure cancer by transplanting human bone marrow after lethal doses of chemotherapy and radiation.
 At the Hutchinson Center, Thomas improved this treatment and readied it for widespread use.
-The first successful bone marrow transplant was conducted here in 1980, and the procedure has saved hundreds of thousands of lives worldwide.
+Since then, the pioneering procedure has saved hundreds of thousands of lives worldwide.

 Thomas received the 1990 Nobel Prize in physiology or medicine for his pioneering research, establishing a legacy of innovation and excellence that all Center researchers strive to follow.